A wonderfully tasty appetizer, these stuffed mini peppers are also very easy to make.

 - Substitute ½ teaspoon of fresh minced garlic for garlic powder.

-- Add a pinch of smoked paprika for a nice smoky flavor.
+- Add a pinch of smoked paprika for a smoky flavor.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Now, prep the peppers.
-Start by cutting them in half and removing the seeds and the membranes.
-Then turn them so that the cut side is down on the cutting board, and spray them with olive oil.
-(Photo 3).
+Prep the peppers.
+Start by cutting them in half and removing the seeds and membranes.
+Then, turn them so the cut side is down on the cutting board, and spray them with olive oil.

-- Broil them 6 inches below the heating element until the cheese is golden brown, about 3 minutes.
+Broil the peppers 6 inches below the heating element until the cheese is golden brown, about 3 minutes.
 Keep a close eye on them.
-(Photos 5-6).
+Serve them immediately, or keep them in a warm oven until ready to serve.

 Expert Tip

-Make sure not to place the peppers directly under the heating element.
-Six inches below is best, but even then, you should keep a close eye on the peppers to make sure they don't burn.
+Please don't place the peppers directly under the heating element.
+Six inches below is best, but even then, you should keep a close eye on them to ensure they don't burn.

 Recipe FAQs

 Yes.
-Softened cream cheese will work, although I do feel that the tang of the goat cheese enhances this dish.
+Softened cream cheese will work, although the tang of the goat cheese enhances this dish.

-You could use bell peppers if you like.
-You'll need to adjust the amounts of the filling, obviously.
+You can use bell peppers if you'd like.
+Obviously, you'll need to increase the amount of the filling.

 Yes, you can.
-I don't think they'll be as good, but if pressed for time or if you just don't want to deal with the oven, you can serve them raw.
+You can see an example in the photo below.
+They won't be as good, but if pressed for time or if you just don't want to deal with the oven, you can serve them raw.

 Serving Suggestions

-I almost always serve these tasty peppers as a party appetizer.
+I almost always serve these mini peppers as a party appetizer.
 I like to serve them alongside spicy deviled eggs, keto empanadas, bacon-wrapped scallops, and keto stuffed mushrooms.

-But sometimes I serve them to my family as a side dish.
-They go well with any of the following entrees:
+But sometimes, I serve them to my family as a side dish.
+I serve them with any of the following pan-cooked entrees (because the oven is used for the peppers):

 Storing Leftovers